Reduced cancellation risk for new orders, per COVID‑19. See terms per RV.

 If you plan to take the vehicle on a ferry, you should contact the ferry company in advance to be sure you bring all the vehicle documents required to board.

-Any optional items (e.g. camping table and chairs, bedding, shuttle transfer) are presented during our online order process, along with selectable pick-up and return times.
+Many optional items are available for hire with an RV rental, and these greatly affect the total cost.
+The optional items (e.g. camping table and chairs, bedding, shuttle transfer) are presented during our online order process, along with selectable pick-up and return times.

 In many cases the RV rental company offers an inclusive package that bundles together a set of optional extras for one relatively low price.
 Again, don't worry about those packages.
 Just select à la carte the options you want and our software will apply an inclusive package if such is available and if such package indeed gives you a lower price than actually paying for the options à la carte.

 Similarly, RV rental companies often offer specials that involve optional extras.
 Such specials can be complicated and hard for customers to understand.
 Again, our software is carefully programmed and maintained to automatically apply any specials that benefit you.